anik-m/Waybar-Pomodoro-Timer/README.md

 # Waybar Pomodoro Timer
 A simple, stateful pomodoro timer script for Waybar, packaged for easy installation.
 ## Installation
+1. Clone this repository: ```git clone https://github.com/anik-m/Waybar-Pomodoro-Timer``
+2. Navigate into the directory: ```cd Waybar-Pomodoro-Timer```
 ### Standard Python Installation (All other distros)

-1. Clone this repository or download the files into a directory (e.g., ~/code/waybar-pomodoro-project).
-2. Navigate into the directory: cd ~/code/waybar-pomodoro-project
-3. Install the package using pip.
+Install the package using pip.
 Using the -e flag (editable) is recommended, as it links the package to your source files, allowing you to make changes without reinstalling.
 ```
 pip install -e .
 ```